Ecstasy of Saint Teresa: Commission

-The entire ensemble was overseen and completed by a mature Bernini during the Pamphili papacy of Innocent X. When Innocent acceded to the papal throne, he shunned Bernini's artistic services; the sculptor had been the favourite artist of the previous and profligate Barberini pope.
+The entire ensemble was overseen and completed by a mature Bernini during the Pamphili papacy of Innocent X. When Innocent acceded to the papal throne, he shunned Bernini's artistic services; the sculptor had been the favourite artist of the previous and profligate Barberini pope, Urban VIII.
 Without papal patronage, the services of Bernini's studio were therefore available to a patron such as the Venetian Cardinal Federico Cornaro (1579–1653).

 Cornaro had chosen the hitherto unremarkable church of the Discalced Carmelites for his burial chapel.
 The selected site for the chapel was the left transept that had previously held an image of 'St. Paul in Ecstasy', which was replaced by Bernini's dramatization of a religious experience undergone and related by the first Discalced Carmelite saint, who had been canonised not long before, in 1622.
 It was completed in 1652 for the then princely sum of 12,000 scudi.

 A small format terracotta model of about 47 cm was created between 1644 and 1647.
 The sculpture represents the first embodiment of the project, with traces of Bernini's fingerprints still visible.
 The model belongs to the Hermitage Museum's collection.